Edonmorina/Travel-Agency/database/README.md

 ### Setting up the database
-Go into your xammp mysql(MariaDB) and create a database called `travel_agency` and run the sql query thats inside the database folder in that database.
+Go into your xammp MySQL(MariaDB) and create a database called `travel_agency` and run the sql query thats inside the database folder in that database.